Do Medical Alert Systems Work Outside The Home ?

 Secondly, the system has to have cellular coverage to send the alert once the fall has been detected.

 These are a combination of cellular/mobile telephones and mobile alert devices.

 The phones have all the usual functions and have been adapted to make them easier for seniors to use.

-Where can I find popular mobile medical alert systems in the US ?
+Popular mobile medical alert systems in the US

 Bay Alarm Medical